 2 tablespoons of Italian flat-leaf parsley, finely chopped

-Ingredients For Gravy:
+Ingredients for the Gravy:

 2 tablespoons of butter, unsalted